bertonfederico/k8_healtcare_cluster/README.md

 ```

 ### Updating Deployments/Services in Production
-Once the tests are successfully completed, it is essential to update the "latest" tag to point to the image previously labeled as "test."
+Once the tests are successfully completed, it is essential to update the `latest` tag to point to the image previously labeled as `test`.
 Following this, the deployment should be restarted to propagate the updated image to the production environment within the cluster.
 ```yaml
   deploy:
     runs-on: ubuntu-latest